jaredhowland/jaredhowland.github.io/content/presentations/small-data-erl.md

 ![Slide 002][2]

 Before I begin, I wanted to make sure that everyone who is live streaming this is able to access the files I'll be using today.
-You can get these by going to the conference scheduler. logging in, and downloading the files from the session page.
+You can get these by going to the conference scheduler, logging in, and downloading the files from the session page.

 ![Slide 003][3]